DragonSenses/Algorithms/LeetCode/89-gray-code/problem.md

    - Call `grayCodeAuxiliary(next)`.
 If it returns `true`, the valid sequence is found, enabling **early stopping** for efficiency.
    - If no valid sequence is found, **backtrack** by removing the last added number from both the result list and the visited set.
 6. **Base condition:** Once the sequence length reaches **\(2^n\)**, return `true`.
+7. If no valid sequence is found within the loop, return `false`.

 ### **Pseudocode**